 Research Purposes.
-In certain circumstances, we may use and disclose PHI to conduct medical research.
-Certain research projects require an authorization which will be made available to you prior to using your PHI.
+In certain circumstances, we may use and disclose PHI to conduct medical research, subject to the requirements of applicable law.
+When required by law for certain types of research projects, we will obtain your written authorization prior to using or disclosing your PHI for such research.